kubermatic/kubeone/docs/quickstart-packet.md

 To follow this quick start, you'll need:

-* `kubeone` v0.6.2 or newer installed, which can be done by following the `Installing KubeOne` section of [the README][main_readme],
+* `kubeone` v0.7.0 or newer installed, which can be done by following the `Installing KubeOne` section of [the README][main_readme],
-* `terraform` installed.
+* `terraform` v0.11 installed.
 The binaries for `terraform` can be found on the [Terraform website][terraform_website]

+**Note:** Due to breaking changes made in Terraform v0.12, it's currently not possible to use example Terraform scripts with Terraform v0.12.

 ## Setting Up Credentials